-The Xbox 360 console supports the following analog and digital audio formats:
+The Xbox 360 console supports the following analogue and digital audio formats:

 Digital stereo PCM, 16-bit, 48 kilohertz (kHz)

 Dolby Digital 5.1 channel digital audio, 48 kHz

 Playback of DTS (Digital Theatre Surround) 5.1 media (such as films) by passing the encoded DTS digital bitstream to an external DTS decoder

 Connecting your Xbox 360 E console for digital audio